shivanshuag/thesis-notes/virtio_balloon.md

 384 - `balloon` function starts
 359-357 - thread will wait on the config_change and will come out of the loop when the conditions in the `if` statement become true.
 370-375 - calls `fill_balloon` or `leak_balloon` function based on the `diff`

+In qemu, the code for balloon dirver is inside `hw/virtio/virtio-balloon.c`